 Recruitment refers to a process where bronchioles and alveoli which would normally collapse at the end of expiration, are kept open (more lung volume is ‘recruited’).
-The part of breathing that requires the most energy is overcoming the pressures required to re-expand collapsed parts of the lungs.
-Therefore by keeping these open, gas exchange efficiency is increased (less energy is required to breathe, and there is more surface area for gas exchange).
+The phase of breathing that requires the most energy is the process of overcoming the pressure required to re-expand collapsed segments of the lungs.
+Therefore, by keeping these open, gas exchange efficiency is increased as less energy is required to breathe, and there is more surface area for gas exchange.

 An additional effect is ‘stenting’ of the upper airways, keeping them open and reducing the work of breathing.

 As a medical student or junior doctor, you would not be expected to set up or adjust settings by yourself.
 If a patient is felt to be unwell enough to warrant NIV/CPAP senior input should be sought urgently.